rony31121999/Training/README.md

     a]- using try catch - Java try block is used to enclose the code that might throw an exception.
 It must be used   within the method.If an exception occurs at the particular statement in the try block, the rest of the block code will not execute.

-    b]- using try catch twice- so using this we can work with more exception as in this code I worked withIndexOutOfBoundsException and Arithmetic Expressions in a single code
+    b]- using try catch ladder- so using this we can work with more exception as in this code I worked withIndexOutOfBoundsException and Arithmetic Expressions in a single code

 13. Exception code with fianlly (Exceptiontest.java):- I took 5 statements and put some condition and if satisfies that condition then it prints all statements otherwise it prints only those statements before those conditin was not applied.Also use finally ,"finally" block is used to execute the necessary code of the program.
 It is executed whether an exception is handled or not.